Last modified: Thu Sep 13 2018 15:22:36 GMT+0200 (CEST)

 The intention of this chapter is to support you in getting your own MISP instance up and running.

 CIRCL maintains the image of a recent MISP virtual machine online.
+This VM is generated after every commit to the main MISP repository on Github.

 The best place to get the latest version of the MISP virtual machine, as well as all the available training materials is the MISP training materials page on the CIRCL website.